rkoval/alfred-aws-console-services-workflow/README.md

 ## Installation
 - [Download and extract the latest release](https://github.com/rkoval/alfred-aws-console-services-workflow/releases)
 - Open the .alfredworkflow file in Finder
+- Set up your AWS configuration in the standard AWS config files:
+  - For traditional access key authentication: Configure your credentials in `~/.aws/credentials`
+  - For AWS SSO authentication: Configure your SSO profiles in `~/.aws/config`
-- Make sure your AWS Credentials and Region are set in your `~/.aws/credentials` and `~/.aws/config` files, respectively.
-This workflow will use your `default` profile by default within these files.
-See [the official AWS docs](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-the-region) for more info on how to configure these
+  - Set your preferred region in `~/.aws/config`
+  - This workflow will use your `default` profile by default
+  - See [the official AWS docs](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-the-region) for more info on how to configure these files

 ## Usage
 To use, activate Alfred and type `aws` to trigger this workflow.
 From there: